[Date changed–posted 10/31/23 (last revised 1/6/23)]

 a.
 Vehicles will be serviced and fueled prior to dispatch and upon return.

 b.
 The Vehicle Rental Office will issue one major oil company credit card to the customer department upon request.
-Each credit card will be number-coded specifically to the vehicle being dispatched, and will be used to purchase fuel while on the road.
-The department head or authorized delegate will sign for the credit card when the Request for Transportation (Attachment A) is signed, and will be responsible for their proper use and disposition until they are returned.
-Lost or stolen cards will be reported immediately by phone to the Vehicle Rental Office, (806) 742-3810.
+Each credit card will be number-coded specifically to the vehicle being dispatched and will be used to purchase fuel while on the road.
+The department head or authorized delegate will be responsible for their proper use and disposition until they are returned.
+Lost or stolen cards will be reported immediately by phone to the Vehicle Rental Office, 806.742.3810.

 c.
 All purchases of fuel using university credit cards will show the current date as well as the quantity of gasoline and oil purchased.
 The customer copy of the credit card receipt will be placed in the folder provided by the Vehicle Rental Office and returned with the vehicle.

 d.
-All fuel expense (credit card charges and end of trip refuel) will be charged to the customer department.
+All fuel expenses (credit card charges and end of trip refuel) will be charged to the customer department.

 6. Emergency Repairs

 a.
 It may be necessary to have emergency repairs to university vehicles while operating away from Lubbock.
 For assistance, the driver of the vehicle should contact one of the departments listed in Section 6.b.

 b.
 All emergency repairs must have prior authorization.
 The authorization and an emergency purchase order number may be obtained from either:

 806.742.6277 – After Office Hours

 c.
 Repairs should be accomplished by an authorized dealer under existing warranty, where applicable.
 New vehicle warranties are kept in the glove pocket of the vehicle concerned.
 When required repairs are not covered by warranty, an itemized invoice listing parts and labor charges must be signed by both the agency performing the work and the vehicle driver for reimbursement.